Genital herpes is a sexually transmitted infection caused by a virus called herpes simplex virus (HSV).

 If you’re pregnant and find out you have a genital herpes infection, tell your midwife as soon as possible.

 As there’s no screening test for herpes, partners are only advised to have a test if they also have symptoms.

 Avoiding passing genital herpes to a partner

+You can only pass the virus on to someone who has not already been infected with the same type of herpes as you.
 If you have herpes, you can follow some simple measures to avoid passing the virus on to your partner(s), and to continue to have a healthy and happy sex life.
-These include: